 - What is the desired action you want your affiliate partners to deliver?

-- Are there specific partner types (e.g. content, loyalty, coupon) that you feel are driving more/less incremental value to your program right now?
+- Are there specific partner types (e.g. content, loyalty, coupon) that you feel are driving more/less incremental value to your programme right now?
 If yes, why?

 - Are you viewing incrementality at a macro or micro level for your business?

-- What metrics/variables are considered most important to your affiliate program?
+- What metrics/variables are considered most important to your affiliate programme?